List of topics in this guide:

 How to Use the VTT Chapters

 You can easily upload the VTT file via the shortcode editor.
-First, you have to turn on this option in Settings -> FV Player Pro -> Pro Features -> Chapters.
+First, you have to turn on this option in Settings -> FV Player Pro -> Post Interface Options -> Chapters.
 Tick the box and click Save All Changes.
-Now you can open the shortcode editor, and you will find the Chapters part at the bottom.
+Now you can open the shortcode editor, and you will find the Chapters part in the Subtitles menu.
 Click Add Chapters to upload the VTT file.
-This feature works for one video only right now, so you will not be able to use it with a playlist.
+This feature works for one video only right now, so you will not be able to use it in a playlist.

 Another option is to add chapters=”http://your-site.com/your-path/your-file.vtt” to your shortcode to use the particular chapters.
 Example: